Cannabis in Kansas: 2021 medicinal bill

-On May 6, 2021, the Kansas State House passed a medicinal marijuana bill 78–42 and sent the bill to the state senate to vote on it, however the vote isn't expected to happen until 2022.
-The bill will allow the sale of raw plant material (flower), oils, tinctures, patches, and edibles to patients with conditions including chronic pain, cancer, lupus, Alzheimer's, Parkinson's, among others.
-Smoking and using vaporizers (that come into “direct contact” with a heating element) would still be illegal under the bill.
+On March 17, 2021, the Kansas State House introduced a medicinal marijuana bill.
+The bill would allow the sale of raw plant material (flower), oils, tinctures, patches, and edibles to patients with conditions including chronic pain, cancer, lupus, Alzheimer's, Parkinson's, among others.
+Smoking and using vaporizers (that come into "direct contact" with a heating element) would still be illegal under the bill.
+The bill was referred to the Committee on Federal and State Affairs and did not progress.

 Criminal penalties

-The first possession charge of less than 450 g will result in a misdemeanor with a 1-year incarceration sentence and a $2,500 fine maximum.
-A subsequent offense for possessing any amount can result in a fine of $100,000 and a sentence of up to 3½ years.
+The first possession charge of less than 450 g will result in a class-B misdemeanor with up to 6 month incarceration sentence and a $1,000 fine maximum.
+A subsequent offense for possessing any amount can result in a fine of up to $100,000 and a sentence of up to 3½ years.
 Sale or distribution of any amount can result in a $300,000 to $500,000 fine and an incarceration sentence depending on the quantity and severity of the offense.